High Temperature Tensile Creep

-Metal test coupons are placed in a tensile creep frames while a tensile load is applied and deformation in the gauge region is recorded.
+Test coupons are placed in a tensile creep frames while a tensile load is applied and deformation in the gauge region is recorded.
+Testing is typically performed on Metallic materials.
 Tests can be performed at high temperature which produces a greater amount of creeping.
 Extensometers are used to measure strain.
 Typically tests are run for 1000 hours.
 Machining of test specimens is included in this test.

 Testing above 910°C and longer than 1000 hours are possible for an additional fee.

 Tensile Strain v.
 Time.
 This data appears in Matereality as Tensile Creep.

 Number of times this test is repeated: 1

 Tensile creep at high temperature is used to measure a metallic materials resistance to deformation under load over a long period of time.
 Typical applications is in engine components and foundry applications.